Money Market Instruments

 Broker's loans are loans from commercial banks to brokers so that the broker's customers can finance stock purchases.
 The broker uses the stocks, held in street name, for collateral for the loans.

 Time notes are loans that must be paid by a specific date for a specified interest rate, with terms of 6 months or less.
-A demand note (aka call loan) is a loan that is payable on demand the next day at 1 day's interest.
-If the note is not demanded, then the term is extended by another day, and so on, up to 90 days.
+A demand note (aka call loan) is a loan payable on demand the next day at 1 day's interest.
+If the note is not demanded, then the term is extended by another day, etc, up to 90 days.
 The interest rate for each day varies with the prevailing interest rate.

 Eurodollars usually refers to U.S. dollars deposited in banks outside of the United States.
 Eurocurrency is a more general term that can refer to any currency that is deposited in banks whose domestic currency is different from the deposited currency, and it can involve any country, including the Far East and the Cayman Islands.
 Eurodollars or Eurocurrency does not necessarily involve either Europe or the Euro.
 Multi-national corporations deposit their domestic currency in foreign banks because they can often get better terms trading their currency with the locals than by exchanging domestic currency for foreign currency at a domestic bank.
 Sometimes currency is deposited in foreign banks so that they are not subject to freezing or seizure by the local government.
 The interest paid on these deposits is usually equal to the London Interbank Offer Rate (LIBOR), which is slightly higher than the yield for 3-month Treasuries.